-Set Whether Windows Programs Show in the Dock:
+Set Whether Windows Applications Show in the Dock:

-You can choose whether or not to show icons for Windows programs in the Mac OS X Dock when in Window mode.
-If you prefer to work with programs by manipulating them on the Windows desktop, you may not want to be distracted by seeing them in the Dock alongside your Mac OS X application icons.
+You can choose whether or not to show icons for Windows applications in the macOS Dock when in Window mode.
+If you prefer to work with applications by manipulating them on the Windows desktop, you may not want to be distracted by seeing them in the Dock alongside your macOS application icons.

-- 3 Do one of the following: - Click the Parallels icon | in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 4 Click Options and then click Applications. - 5 To show Windows program icons in the Dock when in Window mode, deselect Show Dock icons in Coherence only.
+- 3 Do one of the following: - Click the Parallels icon II in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 4 Click Options and then click Applications. - 5 To show Windows application icons in the Dock when in Window mode, deselect Show Dock icons in Coherence only.